About the Alexandria Domestic Violence Program

 Protecting Your Family Pet

-Family abuse crosses all categories, even the family pet.
-Animal cruelty is often an early warning sign of violent tendencies that may turn into domestic violence.
-Several recent surveys indicate that nearly half of all women entering domestic violence shelters reported that a pet had also been threatened, injured or killed by their abuser.
+Intimate partner abuse crosses all categories, even pets.
+Animal cruelty is often an early warning sign of violent tendencies that may turn into intimate partner violence.
+Several recent surveys indicate that nearly half of all women entering intimate partner violence shelters reported that a pet had also been threatened, injured or killed by their abuser.

-If you are a victim of domestic violence, your pet may have been hurt, or is in danger of being hurt.
+If you are a victim, your pet may have been hurt, or is in danger of being hurt.
 Often an abuser will hurt the family pet as a way to gain power and control.
 If your abuser has harmed your pet, you may be in increasing danger of being hurt yourself.
 If animal abuse is happening in your home, you should consider leaving however, your pet should not be left in the home if you do decide to leave.

 How You Can Protect Your Family Pet